spencertollefson/spencertollefson.com-website/posts/002-mta-turnstile-analysis.md

-As part of the initial week at the [Metis](https://thisismetis.com) boot camp in Seattle this fall, my cohort was tasked to obtain public data set(s), analyze them, and procure a recommendation via a presentation all within the first 4 days. *Deep breath*.
-The scope of the assignment sounded jarring to hear about initially, but once we got into the swing of things the project fell into place.
+As part of the initial week at the [Metis](https://thisismetis.com) boot camp in Seattle this fall, my cohort was tasked to obtain public data set(s), analyze them, and procure a recommendation via a presentation --- all within the first 4 days. *Deep breath*.
+The scope of the assignment sounded jarring initially, but once we got into the swing of things the project fell into place.

 This post will cover the assignment overview and my team's approach to the challenge.